 She is certainly blonde – and she is a young child who deserves concern as all children do, particularly those facing poverty or discrimination.
 Whether or not she is angelic is a matter of stereotype rather than personality.
 Greece and suicide: A hard subject for a sermon.
 Eurozone crisis live: Fresh speculation over Greece's future.
 Good morning, and welcome to our rolling coverage of the eurozone debt crisis, and other key events in the world economy.

 Tension is building ahead of this week's European Union summit.
+Government leaders from across the EU will gather in Brussels on Thursday for two days of negotiations.
+Up for discussion – banking union, a single EU budget, the Greek financial programme and the possible Spanish bailout.
 Greece shocked at EU peace prize amid economic 'war' There are prizes and prizes.